kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![translation](../../content/images/poison-translation.png)

 - Over the month I see numerous messages about my strength; *you're really strong*, I read, particularly towards the end of this month when I'm back from Fatima and the poisoning is so strong I'm certain they were trying to murder me.
-- At the time, I'm so high it's difficult to think straight about anything but I do wonder how other targets have faired over the decades if they consider me strong.
+- At the time, I'm so high it's difficult to think straight about anything but I do wonder how other targets have faired over the decades if they consider me a strong person.

 ## YouTube with Kelly Oliver Dougall